 are the financial costs associated with the program?

-Currently, the nurse anesthesia program is 103 quarter credits and the tuition fee is $704 per credit hour for Oregon residents and $740 for non-residents.
+Currently, the nurse anesthesia program is 104 quarter credits and the 2015-2016 tuition is $725 per credit hour for Oregon residents and $740 for non-residents.
 The total 2015-2016 tuition for the nurse anesthesia MN degree is $74,675 for residents and $76,220 for non-residents.
-This does not include other fees that are paid by students associated with the operations of the university.
-A table of the Tuition and Fee Charges by Term can be found by visiting the OHSU Registrar webpage under the link to the General Forms and Information page (OHSU Registrar website: http://www.ohsu.edu/registrar.
-Textbook for the program are typically $1500 to $2000 dollars.
+This does not include fees that are paid by students associated with the operations of the university.
+A table of the Tuition and Fee Charges by Term can be found on the OHSU Registrar webpage under the link to the General Forms and Information page (OHSU Registrar website: http://www.ohsu.edu/registrar).
+Textbooks for the program are typically $1500 to $2000 dollars.
 Travel and living expenses related to rotating to various clinical sites are the responsibility of the student.
-Students are encouraged to become associate members of the American Association of Nurse Anesthetists (AANA) and the fee is $200 for the duration of the program.
+Students become associate members of the American Association of Nurse Anesthetists (AANA) and the fee is $200 for the duration of the program.
 AANA application materials will be distributed to each student the first week of classes.
 The Self Evaluation Examinations (SEE) is required of students at a strategic point in the program.
-The SEE is offered by the Council on Certification of Nurse Anesthetists to help prepare students for the National Certification Examination.
-Current registration for the SEE is $160 as of September 1, 2016.
+The SEE is offered by the National Board for Certification and Recertification of Nurse Anesthetists to help prepare students for the National Certification Examination.
+The registration fee for the SEE is $160 as of September 1, 2016.